abiquo/abiquo-cookbook/README.md

 * `recipe[abiquo]` - To perform an installation from scratch
 * `recipe[abiquo::upgrade]` - To upgrade an existing installation

+When installing the Abiquo Monolithic profile, you may also want to set the `node['selfsigned_certificate']['cn']` attribute to match the hostname of the node.
+You can also use it together with the [hostname](http://community.opscode.com/cookbooks/hostname) cookbook to make sure the node will have it properly configured.

 # License and Authors